hackclub/hackclub/workshops/py_Christmas/README.md

 ```
 Here, we import all fuctions from 'turtle' library, all functions from 'Figures' file (which we just created) and finally 'randint' function from 'random' library so that we can use it to generate a random integer.
 Why do we need a random integer?
-We'll see .
+We'll see.

 ```python